Penalty Method for Obliquely Reflected Diffusions: Introduction

-Reflected Brownian motion and reflected diffusions were an object of extensive study over the past half century.
-The concept of a reflected diffusion on the half-line was introduced in the papers \cite{McKean1963, Skorohod1961a, Skorohod1961b}.
-The construction and study of a reflected diffusion in a multidimensional domain was done in numerous articles, including \cite{BassHsu, Costas, DW1995, DupuisIshii1991, DI, Fukushima, HR1981a, LS1984, PilipenkoBook, Saisho, SV1971, Tanaka1979, Watanabe1971a, Watanabe1971b}, including the case of oblique reflection.

-As mentioned above, penalty method means approximating a reflected stochastic differential equation by one without reflection, but with added drift vector field, which is large at the boundary of the domain, and points inside, in the direction of oblique reflection.
 The idea of the penalty method is not new.
 For example, penalty method was used in the classic paper \cite{LS1984} to prove existence of obliquely reflected diffusions.
 We shall survey some other articles on the penalty method below.

 However, all these articles provide a concrete example of an approximating sequence.
 We tried to answer the following question: What are the most general conditions under which the sequence of penalized non-reflected diffusions weakly converges to the given reflected diffusion?
 To the best of our knowledge, no article exists which provides a general answer to such question.
 This is the goal of the current article.